lisawilliams/lisa/_posts/2022-06-09-computational-journalism-conference-2022.markdown

 * 3rd is "other" (It's a developing space, so structures are still being developed and tried on. )
 * Suggestion for structure of data story: Water Tower.
 Inverted pyramid lede, with then topical sections (blocks) and an ending.

+## Questions

+* Querent says community orgs she has talked to feel that housing is covered more from a homeowner's point of view, not enough about tenants, affordable housing etc.
+* Hope: notes that the Globe is paywalled and would like to experiment with other forms of media (hey GBH doesn't have a paywall!)